bjaskj/vimnodeide/README.md

 # Bjarte's modified - Vim as your nodejs IDE

-This is forked from [haridas's vim-as-your-ide](https://github.com/haridas/Dotfiles) and I've added more plugins for nodejs development
+This is forked from [viruschidai's vim-as-nodejs-ide](https://github.com/viruschidai/vim-as-nodejs-ide) and I've added more plugins for nodejs development

 Vim plugins included: